seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     active blocker while a valid payload sat one command away. **Nothing in a flat table distinguishes a fact from a fossil**, and the reader who is most likely to be misled is the author, because a row he wrote reads like a thing he knows.
+57. **A verdict computed from a frozen measurement is dated, not timed, and no clock revokes it.**
+    Where a process cannot take a SECOND measurement, re-deciding a question after time has passed uses the same evidence and can only lose: the second answer is not a check, it is the first answer with the confidence removed.
+A measurement expires; a verdict about a named minute does not — it is true of that minute or false of it, and the clock says nothing either way. **The remedy for an ageing verdict is disclosure, never deletion:** the moment is printed, the anchoring number is printed beside the claim, and the reader who can see the current number resolves it in a second.
+Where no reader can, the claim is not published at all — but that is a fact about who is reading, never about the clock.
+The analytical engine produced this twice in two days. `ANALYST-INSTRUCTIONS.md` revision `2026-09-01-a` moved a fifteen-minute ceiling off the LEVELS after it deleted seven computed setups, and left the same ceiling on the STATUS; on 01.09 that demoted the one live trade the run had correctly found, printed «сделок нет» above a table it had computed correctly, and asked the Boss for a fresh snapshot it did not need. **A ceiling moved to a smaller object is not a repair — it is the same rule costing less per occurrence**, and this one occurred on every thorough run, so it cost more.
+Inv.
+56 says a recorded state expires; this says a recorded VERDICT does not, and confusing the two throws away work that was right.

 ---